 Manure is obtained from the decomposition of dead plants and animals.
 They essentially function as sustenance to the crops.
 They help in the proper cultivation of crops.
-Addition of manure enables the soil to hold more water.
-Organic manures have acids that dissolve the nutrients with soil and make it available to the plants.
+The addition of manure enables the soil to hold more water.
+Organic manures have acids that dissolve the nutrients in the soil and make them available to the plants.

 Advantages of Manure

 - It increases the water-holding capacity of the soil.